Civilization has risen, and we are now more evolved than ever. We have started to create a connected world, with intelligent systems everywhere.

 "No reward, no structure, no system"

 Taking down the reward system or the various base resources for our civilization to function would create immense chaos, but also the collapse of many emerging properties.
 Everything which is preventing people from reaching instilled goals will also generate confusion.
 The reward system quite often manipulates the purposes of people.
-We are usually quite limited by our biology, in our desire and our needs.
+We are usually quite limited by our biology, our desire and our needs.

 We are automating everything, with interconnected systems, which makes them potential targets for cyber-attack.
-Viruses can now propagate to more than traditional computers, and any device in the grid system can be a prey.
+Viruses can now propagate to more than traditional computers, and any device in the grid system can be prey.
 In 2016 a lot of websites went down due to an attack from infected security cameras1.

 "States already opened the way"

-We already have examples of cyber-weapons used in the past by governments.
+We already have examples of cyber weapons used in the past by governments.

 Stuxnet was aiming at industrial control systems, the kind of components used everywhere from factories to power plants.
 It gives an insight into what someone can do.

 When you see how hard it has been to spot the precedent ones, it is frightening to think about what could be lurking out there.
-Especially when some source code like the Flame one, seems to hint at some other creature are already freed.
+Especially when some source code like the Flame one, seems to hint at some other creatures are already freed.

-Governments and military alliances are not going to take the risk of destroying themselves so, we can consider their cyber-weapons kind of safe.
+Governments and military alliances are not going to take the risk of destroying themselves so, we can consider their cyber weapons kind of safe.

 But it is perhaps not necessary to create one from scratch.
-It is possible to steal or retrieve cyber-weapons and build on top of them.1
+It is possible to steal or retrieve cyber weapons and build on top of them.1

 It is a risk, I think, which will be growing.
 We already have seen recently factories taken down by relatively simple ransomware.1

-With all these capacities, it is possible to imagine strategies, that would take in hostage, some critical part of our civilization without casualties but forcing everyone to sit around the table to put things straight.
-A worst case would be terror attack that could disable power grids, destroy economies and more.
+With all these capacities, it is possible to imagine strategies, that would take hostage, some critical part of our civilization without casualties but forcing everyone to sit around the table to put things straight.
+A worst case would be a terror attack that could disable power grids, destroy economies and more.